Retro-Devils/Mugen-Pi-4/README.md

 - This installer can used to play a bunch of old windows games.

 - Optimization of Wine emu is possible will add a better performance area soon .

+-Included files in this github with lyt extensions are qjoypad layouts .
+Configured with a ps3 style controller .
+Will update every now and then .

 # Frequently Asked Questions